|

 Once the paste was allowed to solidify it was added to water or milk.

-from heat and if more foam is desired, use a wire whisk or hand held blender to whip the
+from heat and if more foam is desired, use a wire whisk or hand held immersion blender to whip the

 hot chocolate.